msreethi/COVID-19-CHEST-X-RAY-CLASSIFICATION-USING-DEEP-LEARNING/README.md

 Jupyter Notebook / Google Colab
 📊 Model Training

-The CNN model is trained using:
+The model is trained using:

 Optimizer: Adam
 Loss Function: Sparse Categorical Crossentropy
 Metric: Accuracy
 Epochs: 10
 Batch Size: 20

-These training settings are present in the project notebook.

 📈 Results

-The model achieved approximately:
+The CNN model achieved approximately:

 Test Accuracy: 97.97%

-The notebook's test evaluation reports a loss of approximately 0.0569 and accuracy of approximately 97.97%.

-The classification results show approximately 0.98 F1-score for both classes.
+The model was evaluated on the test dataset and achieved strong classification performance for the PNEUMONIA and NORMAL classes.

 🔍 Prediction

-The trained model can be used to predict a new chest X-ray image.
+The trained CNN can be used to predict a new chest X-ray image.

-The image is:

-Loaded.
+The prediction process includes:

+Loading the X-ray image.
-Resized to 150 × 150 × 1.
+Resizing the image to 150 × 150 pixels.
-Reshaped to include the batch dimension.
+Reshaping the image for CNN input.
-Passed to the CNN.
+Passing the image to the trained model.
+Obtaining prediction probabilities.
-Classified using the class with the highest prediction probability.
+Selecting the class with the highest probability.

-The notebook demonstrates prediction of a new X-ray image as NORMAL.

-👩‍💻 Author

-Sreethi Manoharan